No items found.

 Before winter, I’ve one novel to copy-edit, another to take to a second draft, and the third in the series to plan out.

 So bring on the persistent drizzle, the glowering skies and wet pavements.
 Give me darkening evenings and sharp winds.
 With the flip of the seasons, I’ll take the change in rhythm and tempo and heed my instincts once again.
-I’ll close my metaphorical curtains to the outside world and cosy up with my laptop, happily writing my way onwards.
+I’ll close my metaphorical curtains to the outside world and cozy up with my laptop, happily writing my way onward.

 But all this said, should we be blessed with one of those perfectly bright, crisp, dry days that come along so rarely, then rest assured I’ll be clicking Save As, Shut Down and skating out into it, won’t I?
 Given half a chance.
 Yes.